 When will pubs, bars and restaurants reopen?

-Pubs and restaurants were ordered to close across England for the third national lockdown - here's what we know about when they'll reopen.
+Pubs and restaurants were ordered to close across England for the third national lockdown - here's what we know about when they might reopen.

-Boris Johnson announced that England would enter its third national lockdown on January 4 2021, with the public told to stay at home (except for certain circumstances).
+Boris Johnson announced that England would enter its third national lockdown on January 4 2021, with the 'stay at home' message put in place once again.

 As part of this lockdown, non-essential hospitality businesses like pubs, restaurants and bars across England were asked to close.